davidedantonio/bee-grid/README.md

 ## Documentation

+#### You can find the docs at: <https://davidedantonio.github.io/bee-grid/documentation/1.0/introduction/>

-Beegrid's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://beegrid.com/>.
+Beegrid's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://davidedantonio.github.io/bee-grid/>.
 The docs may also be run locally.

 ### Running documentation locally